sbreitbart/scrape_hp/README.md

-# Creating a weekly link roundup from a defunct blog with web scraping
+# Creating an automatic weekly link roundup from a defunct blog with web scraping

 I found a fun blog that was active in the 2010s (and sadly is no more) called [The Hairpin](https://www.thehairpin.com/).